plentymarkets/terra-components/TC_RELEASE.md

 -   Push your changes directly to the branch that you would like to release!
     -   For pushing directly to a default branch you need **admin rights**.
-        -   If you haven’t, you have to create a new pull request and merge it with your changes: (**version update + changelog**).
+        -   If you don't have admin rights, create a new pull request and merge it with your changes: (**version update + changelog**).

 ## 4. Publish the new created version